MineriftOfficial/VolcanoIsland/README.md

 MineriftOfficial Github:

-This is a private coding database for the "Minerift" developers to communicate and create Java codes for the minecraft community to enjoy.        - Minerift
+This is a private coding database for the "Minerift" developers to communicate and create Java codes for the minecraft community to enjoy.        - Minerift Network